-From the vibrant city of Naples and the awe inspiring views of the Amalfi Coast, to the traditional Italian towns of Puglia and Sicily’s beaches, volcanoes and cuisine, it’s time to plan the ultimate southern Italy road trip!
+From the vibrant city of Naples and awe-inspiring views of the Amalfi Coast, to Puglia’s traditional Italian towns and Sicily’s beaches, volcanoes and cuisine, it’s time to plan the ultimate southern Italy road trip!

-When it comes to road trips, a journey through southern Italy offers a chance to see a combination of spectacular scenery, traditional towns and epic natural wonders.
-One minute you’re exploring the ancient ruins of Pompeii, the next you’re driving along the heart-stopping roads of the Amalfi Coast.
+If you’re considering driving through Southern Italy, you’re in for such a treat!
+You’ll get to see a combination of spectacular scenery, traditional towns and epic natural wonders.
+One minute you’ll be exploring the ancient ruins of Pompeii, the next you’ll be driving along the heart-stopping roads of the Amalfi Coast.

 You could spend a few days exploring Puglia’s prettiest towns including Monopoli and Ostuni, before spending the rest of the week enjoying the crystal waters in Sicily.

-There’s a variety of cuisines to sample too, with incredible pizza in Naples, seafood pasta in Puglia, tasty olive oil and Sicilian delicacies including arrancini and sweet cannolis.
+There are a variety of cuisines to sample too, with incredible pizza in Naples, seafood pasta in Puglia, tasty olive oil throughout, and Sicilian delicacies including arrancini and sweet cannolis.

-Oh and you’ve got a mix of activities on offer too.
-Hike active volcano Stromboli in Sicily, take a boat trip to the glamorous island of Capri, stay in a traditional Trulli house in Alberobello or go on a pizza tour of Naples (it’s a hard life!)
+Oh, and you’ve got a mix of activities on offer too.
+Hike active volcano Stromboli in Sicily, take a boat trip to the glamorous island of Capri, stay in a traditional Trulli house in Alberobello or go on a pizza tour of Naples (I know – it’s a hard life!)

-And the best part about a southern Italy road trip?
+And, the best part about a southern Italy road trip?
 The fact you don’t have stick to a set route.
 While you could follow my southern Italy itinerary on the map below, I’d encourage you to read my travel tips and then add a few stops of your own.
-It’s a beautiful part of the country – you could find yourself passing fields of olive trees or winding along dramatic cliff roads.
+It’s a beautiful part of the country, every wrong turn will add to the experience!
+You could find yourself passing fields of olive trees or winding along dramatic cliff roads.
 You never know what you’ll find!

-Rather than create one epic Italian road trip, I’ve divided the country in two!
-Read on for my southern Italy road trip or check out my route for an amazing northern Italy road trip, which includes stops in Rome, Verona, Venice, Lake Como and a few other beautiful spots.
+Rather than create one epic Italian road trip, I’ve divided the country in two.
+Scroll down the page for my southern Italy road trip or check out my route for an amazing northern Italy road trip, which includes stops in Rome, Verona, Venice, Lake Como and a few other beautiful spots.

 Southern Italy Road Trip Itinerary

-This south of Italy road trip starts in Naples and ends in Sicily – both of which have plenty of flight options available.
+This tour of southern Italy starts in Naples and ends in Sicily – both of which have plenty of flight options available.
 Italy self-drive holidays are growing in popularity, and it’s easy to see why with routes like this one!

-I’d also recommend taking a look at my guide to the best hidden gems in Italy too – you might find a few other stops to visit while you’re touring southern Italy.
+I’d also recommend taking a look at my guide to the best hidden gems in Italy.
+You might find a few other stops to add to your southern Italy itinerary.

 Southern Italy Road Trip Map